EdwardBetts/iscroll/README.md

 ### <small>options.</small>scrollbars

-Wheter or not to display the default scrollbars.
+Whether or not to display the default scrollbars.
 See more in the [Scrollbar](#scrollbar) section.

 Default: `false`.